nrfconnect/sdk-nrf/doc/nrf/libraries/networking/nrf_cloud.rst

 You can initiate FOTA updates through `nRF Cloud`_ or by using the `nRF Cloud REST API (v1)`_.
 If the :kconfig:option:`CONFIG_NRF_CLOUD_FOTA` Kconfig option is enabled, FOTA update job information is requested by the device after the MQTT connection to nRF Cloud is completed.
-The :kconfig:option:`NRF_CLOUD_FOTA_AUTO_START_JOB` Kconfig option controls how FOTA jobs are started on the device.
+The :kconfig:option:`CONFIG_NRF_CLOUD_FOTA_AUTO_START_JOB` Kconfig option controls how FOTA jobs are started on the device.

 * If enabled, the nRF Cloud library starts the FOTA update job immediately upon receipt of the FOTA update job information from nRF Cloud.
   If the job is successfully started, the library sends the :c:enumerator:`NRF_CLOUD_EVT_FOTA_START` event to the application.
 * If disabled, the :c:enumerator:`NRF_CLOUD_EVT_FOTA_JOB_AVAILABLE` event is sent to the application.
-When the application is ready to start the FOTA update job it must call :c:func:`nrf_cloud_fota_job_start`.
+  When the application is ready to start the FOTA update job it must call the :c:func:`nrf_cloud_fota_job_start` function.

 The FOTA update is in progress until the application receives either the :c:enumerator:`NRF_CLOUD_EVT_FOTA_DONE` or :c:enumerator:`NRF_CLOUD_EVT_FOTA_ERROR` event.
 When receiving the :c:enumerator:`NRF_CLOUD_EVT_FOTA_DONE` event, the application must perform any necessary cleanup and reboot the device to complete the update.